Sakrac/x65/README.md

 5. [Directives](#directives) support both with and without leading period.
 6. Labels don't need to end with colon, but they can.
 7. No indentation required for instructions, meaning that labels can't be mnemonics, macros or directives.
+8. Conditional assembly with #if/#ifdef/#else etc.
-8. As far as achievable, support the syntax of other 6502 assemblers.
+9. As far as achievable, support the syntax of other 6502 assemblers.

 In summary, if you are familiar with any 6502 assembler syntax you should feel at home with Asm6502.
 If you're familiar with C programming expressions you should be familiar with '{', '}' scoping and complex expressions.